An external view of the Met Office building at night.

 Career background

-Mike has been working for the Met Office National Climate Information Centre since 2009.
+Mike joined the Met Office National Climate Information Centre in 2009.

 Mike graduated with an MSc in Hydrology for Environmental Management from Imperial College, London in 2004.